algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Opcode: 0x54
 - Stack: ..., A, B: uint64, C: uint64 &rarr; ..., any
-- Copy of (byte-array or integer) A, with the Bth bit set to (0 or 1) C. If B is greater than or equal to the array length, the program fails
+- Copy of (byte-array or integer) A, with the Bth bit set to (0 or 1) C. If B is greater than or equal to the bit length of the value (8*byte length), the program fails
 - Availability: v3

 When A is a uint64, index 0 is the least significant bit.
 Setting bit 3 to 1 on the integer 0 yields 8, or 2^3.
 When A is a byte array, index 0 is the leftmost bit of the leftmost byte.
 Setting bits 0 through 11 to 1 in a 4-byte-array of 0s yields the byte array 0xfff00000.
 Setting bit 3 to 1 on the 1-byte-array 0x00 yields the byte array 0x10.